Monday, December 29, 2025

 There are low mountains, a few thousand feet tall, on these islands; this is only a rocky outcropping, but one of many.

-Cruising passages in the Tierra Del Fuego area.
+Cruising a passage through the Tierra Del Fuego area.
 Dramatic views in every direction including cloud formations.

 Sealions and sea birds living on a rocky outcropping, safe from land predators, surrounded by the sea.